Catherine Grubb

 Catherine Grubb (born 1945) is a British artist.

 Biography

-Grubb was born in Bellshill in Lanarkshire; her parents were Scottish and Lithuanian.
-She lived in London as a child.
-Grubb studied at Edinburgh College of Art and the University of Edinburgh.
-She researched mediaeval artists' sketchbooks.
+Grubb was born in Bellshill in Lanarkshire to Scottish and Lithuanian parents, then lived in London as a child.
+Grubb studied at Edinburgh College of Art and the University of Edinburgh, and researched mediaeval artists' sketchbooks.

-She works in both printmaking (etching) and painting.

-She has also taught at schools and at Harrow School of Art.
+She works in printmaking (etching) and painting, and has taught at schools including Harrow School of Art.